 While divorce is a sticky subject all around, there is no cut-and-dry end product that children of divorce are destined to end up as.
 Not all children develop addictions, struggle in their personal relationships, rebel against their single parent, struggle in school or at work….
 For a lot of kids with divorced parents, the divorce might’ve been the only thing keeping them from ending up as another statistic, or a part of one of the groups listed above.
 Once the bad influence is removed from their life, only then are they able to learn what it means to be good, forgiving, affectionate, and successful.

 If you’ve been considering divorce for some time, but are hesitant because you believe it may leave a bad mark on your children and their future, instead take a look at your relationship from their point of view, and their point of view as an eventual adult.
+It’s possible you will find that divorce might just better for the kids.
+If you’re unsure, ask yourself some questions.
 Does your spouse exhibit symptoms and habits that might lead your children down a path less than ideal?
 If so, it might be time to take the plunge.